US PLUMBERS EARN

 +$8,000 to $20,000/year

-A journeyman who takes one emergency call per week and works two weekend shifts per month earns an extra $12,000 to $18,000 per year on top of base salary.
+A journeyman taking one emergency call per week and two weekend shifts per month earns an extra $12,000 to $18,000 above base salary.

 Self-Employed Plumber Income

-The real money in plumbing comes from running your own business.
-Here is what the numbers look like.
+The real money in plumbing comes from running your own shop.
+Three crew sizes, three income tiers.

 Gross Revenue